Sports + martial arts page

 I got my first set of dumbbells at the age of 15.
 And we got given a bench and barbell when I was 16 (technically they just lent it to us, and we had to give it back).
 I joined a gym when I was 17 (the high school gym, because it was cheap).
 When I first got dumbbells, I just used them for bicep curls.
 When I got the bench and barbell, I started doing bench press.
 And when I joined the school gym I started doing ordinary weight training.
 I had started doing push ups and sit ups as a child of about 13/14.

 By the way, when I was about 18 years old, I could bench 60kg, and could squat about 70kg.
 My regular squat weight was about 60 kg.
-And regular bench weight was about 40kg iirc.
+And regular bench weight was maybe about 40kg iirc.
 I was working on improving my squat, it had fallen behind a bit.
 I also used machines such as the leg press machine and leg extension machine to train my legs.
 I used the lat pull down machine and the seated rows machine.
 I enjoyed working out at the gym.
 I weighed approximately 61kg.
 I could do 50 pushups in one set, or 5 sets of twenty in one session, those aren’t personal bests or anything, they’re just what I’d do for fitness.
 My belief was that with those numbers, you’re better off just doing bench press instead of pushing up to higher reps.
 I was able to do 24 pull ups (8-8-6-4 iirc).
 I also liked dips, and did a lot of them.
 And I did quite a lot of ab exercises like captain’s chair, sit ups, crunches, planks, side planks, and twisting (opposite elbow to knee) sit-ups.
-I had abs, aka a six pack.
 I trained my forearms by using hand grip strength strainers and wrist rollers.
 I was in good shape.
+I was just kind of into exercise in general.
 Please note: I can’t actually remember all of my numbers perfectly.

 Conclusion